 Nowadays trade is both chilled and frozen from both the EU and further afield.
 Our members have expertise in international trade, importing and exporting to several continents around the world, however the EU market is also an integral aspect of many of our members business both on import and export.

 We represent importers and exporters of beef, lamb, pork and poultrymeat.
 Associate members bring expertise from across the supply chain from shipping and insurance to cold storage and logistics.

 IMTA is an active member of UECBV (The European Meat & Livestock Trades Union).
-Our Chairman Margaret Boanas is the UECBV Chairman for International Trade and a Vice President of the association.

 We provide market information, policy and legislative updates and offer a members’ query service and a voice to companies trading in the meat sector.